János Zsinka

 János Zsinka (born 2 October 1965) is a Hungarian former professional footballer who played as a forward.
 He made one appearance for the Hungary national team.

 Club career

-Zsinka played for Ferencvárosi TC from 1984 to 1989 and for Újpest FC from 1990 to 1993, where he was a member of the 1992 Hungarian Cup winning team.
+Zsinka played for Ferencváros from 1984 to 1989 and for Újpest from 1990 to 1993, where he was a member of the 1992 Hungarian Cup winning team.

-After 1993 he played one season for S.C.
-Lourinhanense and two seasons for S.C.
-Espinho in Portugal.
+After 1993 he played one season for Lourinhanense and two seasons for Espinho in Portugal.
 He then played for Soroksár SC, where he finished his active sports career.

 International career

 Zsinka made one appearance for the Hungary national team in 1989.